JakeTruscott/scotustext/README.md

 </p>

 ## Description
 This is a package designed for use in **R** that contains automated tools to retrieve, parse, clean, and analyze documents from the United States Supreme Court - including: oral argument transcripts, motions, applications, orders, and decisions.
-Navigate [here](https://jaketruscott.github.io/scotustext/) to see walkhroughs and other relevent package documentation.
+Navigate to [jaketruscott.github.io/scotustext](https://jaketruscott.github.io/scotustext/) to see walkhroughs and other relevent package documentation.

 ## *Notice*